-Section 9.2 We will tell you in advance when your coverage will be ending
+Section 9.2 We will tell you in advance when your coverage will be ending period of time.

 Legal Term "Notice of Medicare Non-Coverage."
 It tells you how you can request a "fast-track appeal."
 Requesting a fast-track appeal is a formal, legal way to request a change to our coverage decision abou when to stop your care.